stereolabs/zed-multi-camera/README.md

 ### Limitations

-- This sample works on Linux only.
+- This sample works on Windows with the latest firmware v.1523
 - USB bandwidth: The ZED  in 1080p30 mode generates around 250MB/s of image data.
 USB 3.0 maximum bandwidth is around 400MB/s, so the number of cameras, resolutions and framerates you can use on a single machine will be limited by the USB 3.0 controller on the motherboard.
 When bandwidth limit is exceeded, corrupted frames (green or purple frames, tearing) can appear.
 - Using a single USB 3.0 controller, here are configurations that we tested:
   - 2 ZEDs in HD1080 @ 15fps and HD720 @ 30fps